renefournier/molly/README.md

 3. **Enjoy a Haiku**: Once the cleanup is done, a delightful, random haiku about tidying up will be displayed.
 Take a moment to enjoy it and let the joy of tidiness spark in your project.

 Note: Before using Molly, ensure you have a backup of your code or your code is checked into a version control system.
 Molly moves files but a little precaution can go a long way.

+### Undoing Changes

+Each time you run Molly and opt to move unused components, an `_undo.txt.sh` script is generated to help you reverse the most recent changes.
+This script is overwritten every time Molly is run.
+Thus, if you run Molly multiple times, only the changes from the latest run can be undone using the script.
+If you wish to preserve the ability to undo from a particular run, you should make a backup of the `_undo.txt.sh` script before running Molly again.

 ## Example Output